corey-howard/gymnazium/README.md

 ---

 The site has been structured with the user in mind from the offset.
-Simplicity has been reiterated a lot so far but it has been at the forefront of every idea and design aspect for this site.
-To achieve this, I decided to use Materialize as I think it provides very straight-forward styling that is easily achieved.
+To achieve this, Bootstrap was used as I think it provides very straight-forward styling that is easily achieved.
 I will explain in more detail the structure of each component that makes up the site in the following Skeleton Plane section, as I believe it links better with how the information is represented via the wireframes.
 However, the basic structure logistically can be described in the following priorities: